superfunc/maybe/readme.md

 ## >> nope no value, nice try with your invalid access
 ```

-Note that, in the second case, trying to access our local binding
+Note that, in the second case, trying to access our local binding(`x` and `foo`)
-`foo` outside of the `just` block will result in a compile time error.
+outside of the `just` blocks will result in a compile time error.
 This is how we achieve safe access.

 ## Installation